pythonindia/inpycon-blog/CONTRIBUTING.md

 ## Request a feature

-If you think there is a cool feature you would like to add please create an issue for that and we will assign that to you if the feature looks good to add.
+If you think there is a cool feature you would like to add please create an issue for that.
+You can also mention if you would like to work on this issue and it can be assigned to you by moderators.
+If you don't know how to create an issue, please follow [these instructions](https://help.github.com/articles/creating-an-issue/).
+If possible create a mock up as well.

 ## Reporting bugs